-The word translated as "this" is an adjective that highlights its noun as in a specific place from a word that means "there."
+The word translated as "this" is an adjective that highlights its noun as being in a specific place or time from a word that means "there."

 The "if" here expresses a condition but it means nothing regarding whether that condition is met or not.
 It also means "if ever" and "whenever."